-Cancellation policy: cancellations that received more than 21 days prior to your arrival date may be subject to a 20% cancellation fee.
-Within 21 days, you are responsible for 90% of the estimated charge based on the numbers of participants.
+Cancellation policy: Cancellations that are received more than 21 days prior to your arrival date may be subject to a 20% cancellation fee.
+Within 21 days, you are responsible for 90% of the estimated charge based on the number of participants.
 Read carefully as we have recently made changes.

 The revocable permit will only be required for groups that have participants age 17 or under.

 An individualized revocable permit will be sent to you from our office.
-If you did not receive it, or would like the form sent again, contact our office via email or phone.
+If you did not receive it, or would like the form sent again, contact our office at 607-753-5488 or email@example.com.
 The revocable permit will need to be completed and returned to our office 30 days prior to your visit.
 Example of Revocable Permit

 The Child Protection Policy is only required for groups that have participants age 17 or under.

-Exhibit D Permittee acknowledgement of Receipt of SUNY Cortland Child Protection Policies
+Exhibit D Permittee acknowledgment of Receipt of SUNY Cortland Child Protection Policies

 A program itinerary should be forwarded at least two weeks before your arrival.

 A Certificate of Liability Insurance (COI) must accompany all non-SUNY Cortland groups.
 All SUNY academic groups are covered under a SUNY policy.
 Any SUNY non-academic, non-Cortland program or club must have a COI.
 Minimum requirements include a $2 million additional insured policy.
 The COI include the additional insured language.